wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

 The `<role>|dict` is a dictionary describing **features** supported by the peer for that role.

-This is empty for WAMP Basic Profile implementations, but may be used by implementations implementing parts of a future WAMP Advanced Profile to list the specific set of features they support.
+This MUST be empty for WAMP Basic Profile implementations, and MUST be used by implementations implementing parts of the Advanced Profile to list the specific set of features they support.

 *Example: A Client that implements the Publisher and Subscriber roles of the WAMP Basic Profile.*